 Read about the recipients of the 2020/21 SIRC Match Grants here.

 SIRC Match Grants provide a range of benefits for both researchers and sport organizations.
 Hear from 2019 Match Grant partners about the impact of the program in the video below, and download the application for more details.

 A sport organization, an academic supervisor, and a graduate student develop a research or evaluation project.
 Projects can involve additional collaborators, as appropriate.

 Step 2 – The Application

-Partners complete the electronic application template and submit their proposal to SIRC (the 2019 application process is now close).
+Partners complete the electronic application template and submit their proposal to SIRC.

 Step 3 – The Project

 The Canadian sport system is committed to enhancing the participation of girls and women in all facets of sport and physical activity in Canada.
-Research projects that will produce insight to inform sport organization action to enhance the participation of girls and women will be prioritized for funding in 2019.
-Research projects can use qualitative and/or quantitative approaches, and could include stakeholder research, communications analyses, evaluations, literature reviews to inform programming or decision-making, impact assessments, etc.
+To contribute to this priority, proposed Match Grant projects that will produce insight to inform sport organization action to enhance the participation and leadership of girls and women are encouraged.
+Research projects can use qualitative and/or quantitative approaches, and could include stakeholder research, communications analyses, evaluations, literature reviews, impact assessments, etc.

-The 2019 application process is now closed.
-Sign up to receive the Canadian Sport Daily or follow us on social media to be kept in the loop on the 2020 application process.
+The 2020/2021 Call for Applications is now closed.
+Sign up for SIRC’s newsletter, the Canadian Sport Daily, to be kept in the loop on future opportunities.